Powderly, Texas: Camp Maxey

 During the ordnance and explosives removal activities at the former Camp Maxey, extreme measures were taken to inform the public of the UXO removal operations in progress.
 A safety exclusion zone was established at 450 ft around both areas.
 The exclusion zone was controlled during this removal action by the use of road barriers and signs.
-Pat Mayse Lake Staff was notified on a daily basis whenever barriers would block roads or road accesses.
+Pat Mayse Lake staff was notified on a daily basis whenever barriers would block roads or road accesses.
 Numerous times, unauthorized personnel ignored the road barriers and entered the exclusion zone.
-Removal operations would cease for safety considerations in order to clear the exclusion zone.
+Removal operations would cease for safety considerations to clear the exclusion zone.

 Education

 The North Lamar Independent School District serves area students.

+The Texas Education Code specifies that all of Lamar County is in the service area of Paris Junior College.